treesafranco/stock-app/README.md

 ## Test Cases

-Test cases are available for almost all components.
+Test cases are implemented for almost all components.
 Test cases can be run using

 ```
 npm test